kecman/view/README.md

 View
 ====

-A simple geometry processing/visualisation tool for prototyping algorithms and having them callable/composable via console commands.

-This program is written in Jonathan Blow's [Jai programming language](https://youtu.be/TH9VCN6UkyQ), currently in closed beta as of January 2021.
+A simple geometry processing tool written in Jonathan Blow's [Jai programming language](https://youtu.be/TH9VCN6UkyQ), currently in closed beta as of January 2021.